 Total Adjustment Amount for a Settlement Rerun for Interest calculation is determined as the sum of adjustment amounts for each Settlement Document line item excluding those flagged as “No Interest on revised amounts”.
 These line items are flagged as zero interest rate.

-Daily Interest Rate is calculated as the interest rate, which is charged at LIBOR + 1%, divided by the number of days in the year configured in the system.
+Daily Interest Rate is calculated as the interest rate, on a particular day which is charged at LIBOR + 1%, divided by the number of days in the year configured in the system.

-The number of days for interest calculation will be determined as the number of days in the period between the date of issue of the original Settlement Document and the date of issue of the latest Settlement Document.
+The days to be included in the interest calculation will be determined as the number of days in the period between the Initial Payment due date of the original Settlement Document + 1 day and the date of issue of the latest Settlement Document.

-The interest amount for the Settlement Rerun will be calculated as the Daily Interest Rate (found in step 4) multiplied by the Total Adjustment Amount for a Settlement Rerun for Interest (found in step 3) multiplied by the number of days (found in step 5) for interest calculation
+The interest amount for the Settlement Rerun will be calculated as the Daily Interest Rate (found in step 4) multiplied by the Total Adjustment Amount for a Settlement Rerun for Interest (found in step 3) summed for each of the days (found in step 5) for interest calculation.